Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 You can avoid most of this risk by asking ten questions before you hire.
 Any qualified appraiser will answer them clearly.
 Any appraiser who hedges, deflects, or refuses to answer is telling you something important.

-A qualified appraiser maintains current USPAP compliance and can provide proof on request.
-An appraiser who cannot answer this question, or who claims USPAP "does not apply" to rugs, is not qualified to appraise for insurance, IRS, or court use.
+A qualified appraiser works to a documented standard or methodology and can explain it on request.
+An appraiser who cannot explain the framework behind their numbers, or who has no defined methodology at all, is not equipped to appraise for insurance, IRS, or court use.

 Q2 — What is your professional credential?